MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 |.jt|.pjt|

 ###### Footnote 1
-If you use preview version of the Azure Information Protection client and configure it to [protect PDF files by using the ISO standard for PDF encryption](client-admin-guide-customizations.md#protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), the file name extension of the protected PDF document remains as .pdf.
+If you use preview version of the Azure Information Protection client, [by default](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), the file name extension of the protected PDF document remains as .pdf.

 The next table lists the remaining file types that support native protection by the Azure Information Protection client, and that can also be classified.
 You will recognize these as file types for Microsoft Office apps.
 The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint.
 Unless you have the preview version of the Azure Information Protection client, the Strict Open XML Document format is not supported.